pydata/xarray/doc/dask.rst

 into memory.

-The easiest way to convert an xarray data structure from lazy Dask arrays into eager, in-memory NumPy arrays is to use the :py:meth:`~xarray.Dataset.load` method:
+The easiest way to convert an xarray data structure from lazy Dask arrays into *eager*, in-memory NumPy arrays is to use the :py:meth:`~xarray.Dataset.load` method:

 .. ipython:: python